elemgee/wo_misc/existsPresentation/existsQualifier/existsQualifier.rst

 * Multiple to-many relationships in your combined qualifiers can cancel each other out.

-* brining all objects into Java memory to perform your qualifier outside of SQL can work but it costs both RAM and speed.
+* bringing all objects into Java memory to perform your qualifier outside of SQL can work but it costs both RAM and speed.

 ----